 Dr. Termei is the founder and director of Centric Education.
 He obtained his DDS degree with honors from University of Toronto where he later on completed a Master of Science (MSc) specialty degree in Periodontology.
-He is a part-time clinical instructor at both graduate and undergraduate clinics at the Faculty of Dentistry, University of Toronto and has received a number of academic and research awards.
+He is a part-time clinical instructor at the department of periodontology, Faculty of Dentistry, University of Toronto and has received a number of academic and research awards.
 His group practice, GTA North Periodontics & Endodontics, is located in Richmond Hill, Ontario and is focused on Periodontics and Implant therapy.
 Dr. Termei has been volunteering with several outreach programs providing dental treatment to under-served communities in the Caribbeans and Central America.
-He is a fellow of the Royal College of Dentists of Canada, Diplomat of the American Board of Periodontology and member of Ontario Dental Association and International Team for Implantology (ITI).
-He is also a member of the Professional Liability Program (PLP) committee at the Royal College of Dental Surgeons of Ontario.
+He is a fellow of the Royal College of Dentists of Canada, Diplomat of the American Board of Periodontology and member of Ontario Dental Association.

 Dr. Babak Shokati is a board certified prosthodontist (FRCDC).
 He received his dental degree (DDS) in 1998 and practiced general dentistry for several years before pursuing post-graduate education in dental biomaterials and prosthodontics.
 He obtained a Master’s Degree (MSc) in Dental Biomaterials (2007) and later on his dental specialty degree in Prosthodontics from University of Toronto.Dr.
 Shokati is currently conducting a clinical study titled: “Long-term Complications Associated with Implant-supported Complete Fixed Dental Prosthesis”.
 He is also the course director of Undergraduate Biomaterials Science courses (DEN150 and DEN250) discipline of Biomaterials, Faculty of Dentistry, University of Toronto.
 He has published several articles and abstracts in Canadian and international peer-reviewed journals.
 Dr. Shokati is a Fellow of the Royal College of the Dentists of Canada (FRCDC) and a member of the Royal College of the Dental Surgeons of Ontario (RCDSO).
 He is the director of Prosthodontics at the Centric Education.